plotly/plotly.py/gridspec.md

 "PlotlyColumnException: Data values must be an array string, a number, Nones, or a datetime"
 ```

+### Exceptions from Requests
+A `PlotlyRequestError` that prints a useful error message from the server:
+1. Print `response.detail` if provided (Plotly error message)
+2. Otherwise, print `response.body` if the response is plain-text
+3. Otherwise, print the original `requests.expceptions.HTTPError` error message.

+Also, store the status code.

 ### Adding metadata to grids

 ```python